 Although a Rolex watch is a beautiful item to possess, it is as much an investment as it is a timepiece.
 Whether you opt for a brand new Rolex, or decide to purchase a secondhand option, one of the major advantages of buying the brand is that it is highly likely to appreciate in value.
 The challenge for a person seeking the best Rolex for investment is to find the model that’s likely to yield the largest return on investment, at the same time as being an attractive and highly functional watch.
-We‘ve taken a look at some of the general factors to consider when deciding on the best Rolex to buy for investment, as well as selected our top eight picks when it comes to the best Rolex model for investment.
+Our watch experts taken a look at some of the general factors to consider when deciding on the best Rolex to buy for investment, as well as selected our top eight picks when it comes to the best Rolex model for investment.

 Which Rolex holds its value best?